 The Greatest Presidents

 Not surprisingly, the highest percentage of Electoral votes were won by Presidents winning re-election: Roosevelt's second term - 98.49%; Monroe's second term - 98.3%; Washington's second term - 97.77%; Reagan's second term - 97.58%; Nixon's second term - 96.65%; Washington's first term - 94.52%; and Jefferson's second term - 92.05%.
 Then Reagan's first term, Lincoln's second term, and so on.

 Conclusion, our greatest Presidents are the two-term Presidents.
-There have been sixteen two-term Presidents, twenty-three one-term Presidents, five Presidents who were never elected, and two people who were elected president but were never allowed to take office (Tilden and Gore).
+There have been seventeen two-term Presidents, twenty-three one-term Presidents, five Presidents who were never elected, and two people who were elected president but were never allowed to take office (Tilden and Gore).
 [For purposes of this analysis, which is based on voters choices, George W. Bush is a one-term president, because he was only elected to one term.
 He is the only two-term president to have less than a 50% electoral vote average, less than seventeen of the other twenty-one one-term presidents.
-According to voters, George W. Bush belongs at number 35 of the 44 presidents so far.]
+According to voters, George W. Bush belongs at number 34 of the 45 presidents so far.]

+The Greatest Presidents